ratneshster/Time-Series-Analysis/README.md

 Retrieve, compare and display Time-Series data of cryptocurrencies.
 This tutorial will show you a few basics how to handle Time-Series data using Pandas DataFrame.

 #### 002 Seasonal Decomposition
-Calculate Seasonal Decomposition for cryptocurrency Time-Series
+Calculate Seasonal Decomposition for cryptocurrency Time-Series using moving averages.
+Please note, this is a naive decomposition.
+More sophisticated methods should be preferred.
+In this example the additive model (Y[t] = T[t] + S[t] + e[t]) was applied.

 #### 003 Autocorrelation
-Compare autocorrelated Time-Series data of crypto currencies from Quandl.
+Compare autocorrelated Time-Series data of Bitcoin, Litecoin and Ethereum.

 #### 004 Trends and cycles in cryptocurrency data
 Applying ARIMA (Autoregressive Integrated Moving Average) and stochastic cycle model to demonstrate the difference of trend from cycle on cryptocurrency data.